The ss Maas, later ss Maasdam (I)

 An atmospheric painting of the ss Maasdam (I) by the marine painter Captain S. Card.

-On 11August 1883 the ship returns to service being renamed in Maasdam, this in order to standardize the company’s naming policy.
+On 11August 1883 the ship returned to service being renamed in Maasdam (I), this in order to standardize the company’s naming policy.

-On 24 October 1884 a fire occurs due to an exploding petrol burner and the ship sinks in the North Atlantic as the fire cannot be controlled.
-Sank in position 49.00 N. 27.00 West.
+On 24 October 1884 a fire occured due to an exploding petrol burner.
+Fire spreads rapidly and eventually the ship sinks in the North Atlantic as the fire cannot be controlled.
+(In position 49.00 N. 27.00 West).
 There are no casualties.
-All 186 occupants are saved by the ss Rhein of the NDL. the burning hulk was abandoned but remained afloat for a considerable time. although much wood was on board the hull itself was made of iron and thus it took time for it to fill up with sea water.
-It was reported for the gemran ship ss Oder on the 28th. of October to be still on fire, with the masts having collapsed but the funnel still standing.
+All 186 occupants are saved by the ss Rhein of the North German Lloyd.
+The burning hulk was abandoned but remained afloat for a considerable time.
+Although much wood was on board the hull itself was made of iron and thus it took time for it to fill up with sea water.
+It was reported by the German ship the ss Oder on the 28th. of October 1884, that it was still on fire, with the masts having collapsed but the funnel still standing.
 No further sightings were reported.

 Captains of the ship: